Relkion/quartz/content/NaNoWriMo/Chapter01-Death of an Influencer.md

 Bai Xingwu smiled, eyes crinkling in mirthful crescents.
 "Kowtow.
 Kowtow until I tell you to stop."

-And what if you never tell me to stop?
-Jiaojiao could already predict the outcome.
-"Fine," she said with a diplomatic smile and crawled off of the _kang_, wincing as her right leg twinged in pain.
+*And what if you never tell me to stop?* Jiaojiao rebutted internally.
+"Fine," she said instead with a diplomatic smile and crawled off of the _kang_, avoiding the wreckage of the girl's punches.
+She paused as her right leg gave a twinge in pain.

+"What are you waiting for?"
+Bai Xingwu prodded, her smile mean and knowing.

 Jiaojiao shuffled awkwardly to the dusty floor, then knelt, right knee now screaming in protest.
 There was definitely something up with that leg but she didn't currently have the time to address it.
-She took a moment to admire Bai Xingwu's pearl-studded shoes, then lowered her head in the first kowtow.
+She took a distracted moment to admire Bai Xingwu's pearl-studded shoes, then lowered her head in the first kowtow, grimacing as the dirty floor neared her face.
+After a minute pause, her forehead touched the ground with an audible tap.

 The harsh buzzing began anew.
+The girl gave her a pointed glare when Jiaojiao paused in thought.

 _It's all a stroke anyway!
 Why am I worrying?_

 Only Jiaojiao knew herself fairly well, and she wasn't imaginative enough to dream this shit up by far.

-She was feeling pain in a hallucination, not a hallucination.
+She was feeling pain in a hallucination-- maybe not a hallucination.
 Every sight, smell, and feeling was indicating that she might _possibly, not really, actually_ be having a stroke.

 Jiaojiao grit her teeth and began her second kowtow.
 Ignoring the buzzing in her head.
 A new box of text popped up next to the first, bobbing insistently.
-She gave it a cursory glance then covertly rolled her eyes.
+She gave it a cursory glance, then covertly rolled her eyes.

 _Bai Jing laughed as the servant wailed in pain..._

-_Bai Jing broke Bai Xingwu's hand with a snap of her fist..._
+_Bai Jing broke Bai Xingwu's hand with a snap of her wrist..._

 _"How dare you call this great aunt a slut?
 Are you speaking of yourself?"_